 The floor covering in the living room and bedroom of the unit is filament nylon carpeting with scotchguard stain release.
 In the owner's information package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
 The floor covering in the kitchen and bathroom may be vinyl linoleum.
 The cleaning procedures for this flooring are the same as with any linoleum.
 Use a mild soap with warm water and a soft cloth or mop.
-Simulated plank flooring may be optional in the kitchen area and ceramic flooring may be optional in the bath area in this unit.
+Simulated plank flooring or 12" marble-look floor tile may be optional in the kitchen and bath areas.